Join the worldwide celebration of music on June 21!

 Four decades later, the holiday has spread throughout the world and is now celebrated in more than 120 countries.
 In the U.S., the presenting sponsor is the NAMM Foundation.

 The Mayor’s Office of Cultural Affairs (MOCA) implements the City’s Arts and Cultural Plan with a vision to foster an environment in which art and culture flourish for the sharing and benefit of all residents and visitors.
 It highlights the local artist workforce through exhibitions in historic City Hall and oversees contracts for grants and cultural services and the City’s Civic Art Program.
-MOCA facilitates temporary art, art donations to the City Collection, community murals, music and literary arts programs, and special cultural projects.
+MOCA also facilitates temporary art, art donations to the City Collection, community murals, music and literary arts programs, and special cultural projects.
 Additionally, MOCA provides support for musicians and the music industry brought together on Houston-Music.live.